torressa/cspy/README.md

 A collection of algorithms for the (resource) Constrained Shortest Path (CSP) problem.

-The CSP problem was popularised by Inrich and Desaulniers (2005) [@inrich].
+The CSP problem was popularised by [Inrich and Desaulniers (2005)](@inrich).
 It was initially introduced as a subproblem for the bus driver scheduling problem, and has since then widely studied in a variety of different settings including: the vehicle routing problem with time windows (VRPTW), the technician routing and scheduling problem, the capacitated arc-routing problem, on-demand transportation systems, and, airport ground movement; among others.

 More generally, in the applied column generation framework, particularly in the scheduling related literature, the CSP problem is commonly employed to generate columns.